Skip to content

 To Org Dropdown Text Select the organization that receives this event ALL

-Summary Rich Text Complete information and details of the event Bank XYZ has been affected by a ransomware attack...
+Summary Rich Text Complete information and details of the event A ransomware attack affected Bank XYZ...

-Card Dropdown Text Select the Gallery Card this event should be categorized with Information Technology Sector
+Card Dropdown Text Select the Gallery Card to categorize this event Information Technology Sector

-Status Dropdown Text Approval status of the event to be used on the MSEL Approved
+Status Dropdown Text Approval status of the event used on the MSEL Approved

 Source Type Dropdown Text Select from where the event's details come from News